chef/monitoring-integration-automate/prometheus/Prometheus-Dashboard-Setup-and-Configuration.md

 # Prometheus Dashboards
-Graphan is used as dashboard tool for Prometheus.
+Graphana is used as dashboard tool for Prometheus.

 ## What are Graphana Prometheus dashboards used for: